ikke-t/vim/README.md

 - **lusty explorer**:  do funky magic finding files and grepping stuff from them
 - **command-t**:       find files by listing letters of their names
 - **ack.vim**:         grep like search addition
+- **nerdcommenter**:   easily comment/uncomment stuff

+For more information about the plugins, see submodules of the bundle dir.
+They all have their own readme files.

 Examples